 Lofty was discharged from the Army in 2013.
 With the support of Help for Heroes, he started his own business, Hero Handyman Building Services Ltd, offering a range of refurbishment services to those who need them.

 “For the first time in ten years, Help for Heroes helped me hold my hand up and say ‘I need help’.
-I’ve the closest relationship with my family that I’ve ever had and I found a new partner, Yvonne.
 The Charity has helped me deal with my PTSD and become a better person from it.
 That is what drives me to raise awareness and give something back to a fantastic charity that I say ‘saved my life’ but I know now gave me the support and strength to save myself.”

 Now back on the front line, Lofty is proud to be serving his country again.